If you have an online store, you may have gotten an order that looks suspicious. Here are some steps you should take.

 The major credit card companies, American Express, MasterCard, and Visa all suggest about the same thing that you should do if you suspect fraud.
 You should call your credit card authorization center and speak to an operator.
 In a normal voice, request a Code 10 authorization request.

-After answering a few yes or no answers, follow the operator’s instructions.
+After answering a few yes or no questions, follow the operator’s instructions.
 If there is fraud, the operator will contact the proper authorities.
 They will also make sure the real cardholder is notified.

 Step 3: Reduce the Cost to Your Business